 Believe in yourself!

-Be kind to yourself and let your inner strength and resilience grow.
+Be gentle on yourself and let your inner strength and resilience grow.
 Treat yourself with the same degree of compassion you would treat a loved one or a dear friend.
 Many of us struggle with the idea of being kind to ourselves.
 They find it difficult to extend the same loving kindness to themselves as they would bestow upon their parent, child or a partner in need.
 Even when we are struggling and we need compassion the most.
-Instead, when things go wrong, we can be overly critical and blaming of ourselves.
+Instead, when things go wrong, we can be overtly critical and blaming of ourselves.
 This self-judgement leads to negative ruminative thinking, resulting in –

 Lack of Happiness